-This One Tweet Explains Why Kellyanne Conway's Trump Jr. Defense Is So Wrong
+This Tweet About Kellyanne Conway's Trump Jr. Defense Shows Why It Won't Stand

 The interviews were regarding revelatory information released about Donald Trump Jr.'s contacts with Russians during the campaign, originally reported by The New York Times over the weekend.